Ham & Collards Quiche

 - In a large bowl, whisk eggs and milk until blended.
 Pour over top.

-- Bake on lower oven rack 35-40 minutes or until a knife inserted in the center comes out clean.
+- Bake on lower oven rack until a knife inserted in the center comes out clean, 35-40 minutes.
 Cover edge loosely with foil during the last 15 minutes if needed to prevent overbrowning.
 Remove foil.
 Let stand 10 minutes before cutting.
 Freeze option: Cover and freeze unbaked quiche.
 To use, remove from freezer 30 minutes before baking (do not thaw).
 Preheat oven to 375°.
 Place quiche on a baking sheet.
 Bake as directed, increasing time to 50-60 minutes.

 Nutrition Facts1 piece: 457 calories, 31g fat (15g saturated fat), 240mg cholesterol, 766mg sodium, 23g carbohydrate (4g sugars, 1g fiber), 21g protein.